beowolx/haiku-search/README.md

 ```

 ## Performance Comparison to Fuse.js
-Haiku is designed to be significantly faster than traditional JavaScript libraries like [Fuse.js]([url](https://www.fusejs.io/)).
-In benchmarks, Haiku performs searches up to **13x faster than Fuse.js**.
+Haiku-Search is designed to be significantly faster than traditional JavaScript libraries like [Fuse.js]([url](https://www.fusejs.io/)).
+In benchmarks, Haiku-Search performs searches up to **13x faster than Fuse.js**.

 ![image](https://github.com/beowolx/haiku/assets/61982523/3684be93-0eb6-4138-9e81-a02ccc5e99d5)

-You can see this chart live here: [Haiku vs Fuse.js Benchmark Results](https://beowolx.github.io/haiku/index.html).
+You can see this chart live here: [Haiku-Search vs Fuse.js Benchmark Results](https://beowolx.github.io/haiku/index.html).

 ## Known Limitations
-- **Unicode Support**: Haiku does not currently support unicode characters, which may limit its use in applications requiring internationalization.
+- **Unicode Support**: Haiku-Search does not currently support unicode characters, which may limit its use in applications requiring internationalization.
-- **Pattern Length**: The Bitap algorithm used in Haiku supports patterns up to 32 characters long due to limitations in handling bit masks.
+- **Pattern Length**: The Bitap algorithm used in Haiku-Search supports patterns up to 32 characters long due to limitations in handling bit masks.

 ## Roadmap
 - Add unicode support